-20.5.1 Anomalous Resistivity and Anomalous Equilibration
+20.5.2 Anomalous Resistivity and Anomalous Equilibration

 We have demonstrated that the theoretical Coulomb interaction between charged particles gives very long mean free paths.
-Correspondingly, the electrical and thermal conductivities (20.31a) and (20.31b) are very large in practical, geophysical and astrophysical applications.
+Correspondingly, the electrical and thermal conductivities (20.26) are very large in practical, geophysical and astrophysical applications.
 Is this the way that real plasmas behave?
-The answer is invariably "no".
+The answer is almost always "no".

-As we shall show in the next three chapters, a plasma can support a variety of modes of "collective excitation" in which large numbers of electrons and/or ions move in collective, correlated fashions that are mediated by electromagnetic fields that they create.
-When the modes of a plasma are sufficiently strongly excited, the electromagnetic fields carried by the excitations can be much more effective than Coulomb scattering at deflecting the orbits of individual electrons and ions, and at feeding energy into or removing it from electrons and ions.
+As we shall show in the next three chapters, a plasma can support a variety of modes of "collective excitation" (plasmons) in which large numbers of electrons and/or ions move in collective, correlated fashions that are mediated by electromagnetic fields that they create.
+When the modes of a plasma are sufficiently excited, which is common, the electromagnetic fields carried by the excitations can be much more effective than Coulomb scattering at deflecting the orbits of individual electrons and ions and at feeding energy into or removing it from electrons and ions.
 Correspondingly, the electrical and thermal conductivities will be reduced.
-The reduced transport coefficients are termed anomalous.
-Providing quantitative calculations of these coefficients is one of the principal tasks of nonlinear plasma physics - as we shall start to discuss in Chap.
+The reduced transport coefficients are termed anomalous, as is the scattering by plasmons that controls them.
+Providing quantitative calculations of the anomalous scattering and these anomalous transport coefficients is one of the principal tasks of nonlinear plasma physics - as we shall start to discuss in Chap.
 22.